Photo by: VisitBritain/Ben Selway

 Route: Bridgnorth to Kidderminster

 The Severn Valley Railway offers a 16-mile journey through picturesque countryside along the River Severn.
 Visitors can explore beautifully preserved stations and even dine on board.
-To mark the Severn Valley Railway’s 60th anniversary and Railway 200, a Spring Steam Gala from 18 to 21 April will see several locomotives in operation, before further celebrations as part of a Spring Diesel Festival from 15 to 18 May.
+Special events include an annual summer gala, fine dining experiences and the 1940s vintage weekend.

 Swanage Railway